 People of Colour: A term which applies to non-White racial or ethnic groups; generally used by racialized peoples as an alternative to the term "visible minority."
 The word is not used to refer to Aboriginal peoples, as they are considered distinct societies under the Canadian Constitution.
 When including Indigenous peoples, it is correct to say "people of colour and Aboriginal / Indigenous peoples."
+(Glossary of Terms, Canadian Race Relations Foundation):

 Sponsor: A sponsor is a powerful internal advocate who looks after your interests, helps connect you to leaders and special projects, and amplifies your work to other senior people in your business.
 The difference between sponsors and mentors is that mentors give guidance and advice but don't necessarily have the same influence to effect change that sponsors do.
+(Hive Learning, Diversity and Inclusion Glossary)

 Systemic Discrimination: Policies, procedures and practices within systems and institutions that result in disproportionate opportunities or disadvantages for people with a common set of characteristics such as age, culture, disability, gender, race, religion, sexual orientation, and/or socio-economic status.
+(Law Society of Alberta Acknowledgement of Systemic Discrimination)

 Unconscious bias: An implicit attitude or association that operates beyond our control or awareness.
 These biases inform our perceptions of people and social groups and can influence our decision-making and behaviour.
+(Hive Learning, Diversity and Inclusion Glossary)

 Visible Minority: Term used to describe people who are not white.
 Although it is a legal term widely used in human rights legislation and various policies, currently the terms racialized minority or people of colour are preferred by people labelled as 'visible minorities'.
+(Glossary of Terms, Canadian Race Relations Foundation)